Dotneteer/spectnetide/docs/_posts/getting-started/2019-10-01-build-tasks.md

 - `$(SourcePath)`: Full path of the main file being compiled
 - `$(SourceDir)`: Name of the directory in which the main file being compiled is stored

+Export commands provide additional macros:

+- `$(ExportPath)`: Full path of the target export file
+- `$(ExportDir)`: Name of the directory of the target export file

-Here is an example that displays the directory of the source file to compile and uses the `output` folder within the current directory to put some build artifacts:
+Here is an example that displays the directory of the source file to compile and uses the `output` folder within the current directory to put some build artifacts, and the `bin` directory to store extra exported information:

 ```
 {
   "preBuild": "echo $(SourceDir)",
-  "postBuild": "myExtraBuildStep.bat $(ProjectDir)\output"
+  "postBuild": "myExtraBuildStep.bat $(ProjectDir)\output",
+  "postExport": "myExtraExportStep.bat $(ProjectDir)\bin $(ExportPath)",
 }
 ```